 - b) The deferred tax liability of Rs.
-585.88 million has not been provided in the financial statements.
+29.22 million has not been provided in the financial statements.
 Had the deferred tax liability been provided, the loss for the year would have been increased by Rs.
-585.88 million and accumulated loss by Rs.
-585.88 million. - c) 'Trade creditors' and 'contract liabilities' under the head 'Trade and other payables' includes old outstanding balances amounting to Rs.
-337.24 million and 9.07 million respectively.
+29.22 million and accumulated loss by Rs.
+29.22 million. - c) 'Trade creditors' and 'contract liabilities' under the head 'Trade and other payables' includes old outstanding balances amounting to Rs.
+286.51 million and 9.07 million respectively.
 We could not verify the liability through direct confirmations or by applying alternate audit procedures.
 The effect of adjustment, had the liability been verified, could not be determined; - d) Security deposit includes an amount of Rs.
-12.82 million which has not been kept in a separate bank as required under section 217 of the Companies Act, 2017; - e) The company has stated property plant and equipment at the revaluation in the statement of financial position.
-The company has not revalued its assets as per requirements of paragraphs 31 and 34 of IAS-16.
-The quantum of adjustment, had the revaluation been made, could not be determined.
-Further, impairment testing has not been carried out as per requirements of paragraph 12 of IAS-36 'Impairment of Assets' in view of adverse effect on the operational activities.
-Any impact of the same on assets, liabilities and on the statement of profit or loss of the Company could not be determined;
+12.82 million which has not been kept in a separate bank as required under section 217 of the Companies Act, 2017; - e) In prior year transfer from property, plant and equipment to investment property was made at written down value against the International accounting standard (IAS-40).
+The said treatment could impact the comparability of the current period's figures with the corresponding figures of prior periods.
+The quantum of adjustment, had the revaluation been made, could not be determined; - f) Trade debts of Rs.
+12.94 million and advances to suppliers of Rs.
+17.79 million respectively are long outstanding.
+We have not received direct confirmations of balances.
+The balances in our opinion are impaired against which no provision has been made.
+Had the provision been made, the loss for the year would have been increased by Rs.
+30.73 million and accumulated loss by Rs.
+30.73 million; - g) We could not observe the physical verification of Stores, spare parts and loose tools, Stock in trade and Cash in hand amounting to Rs.
+40.73 million, Rs.
+208.92 million and Rs.
+1.74 million respectively as we were appointed after the year end.
+We could not satisfy ourselves as to existence and valuation of stocks and stores and existence of cash in hand through application of alternate audit procedures;